|

 Posing

-Move your piece at least 12 inches away from your backdrop to avoid shadows and provide depth in your photos.
+Move your piece at least 12" away from your backdrop to avoid shadows and provide depth in your photos.

 Look at the poses in the photos shown on this page, for examples of how to pose your work and the angles to use.